Overview

 - Reports

-Each scoring rule has it’s own weight applied to it and all the rules on one page must add up to a weight of 100.
-This is configured on the back end by the company admin (By default every rule has an even distribution per page)
+Each scoring rule has its own weight, and all the rules on a single scoring page must collectively add up to a total weight of 100.
+These weights are configured on the back end.
+By default, each rule is evenly distributed across the page.

 View Details